feichai0017/QuillSQL/docs/src/execution/volcano.md

 ## 2. The `ExecutionContext`

 Notice that both `init()` and `next()` take a mutable `ExecutionContext`.
-This object is the "context" or "world" in which the query runs.
-It is passed down the entire operator tree and gives each operator access to crucial services:
+This object is the “world” in which the query runs.
+It is passed down the operator tree and exposes:

-- **`Catalog`**: To look up tables and indexes.
+- **`Catalog` + `StorageEngine`**: Operators call `context.table(&table_ref)` to obtain a `TableBinding`.
+The binding encapsulates heap/index access (scan, insert, delete, update, prepare-row-for-write) so operators never touch `TableHeap` or `MvccHeap` directly.
-- **`TransactionManager` and `Transaction`**: To interact with the current transaction.
-This is how operators perform locking and visibility checks.
+- **`TxnContext`**: Provides the current transaction, MVCC snapshot, and helper methods for row/table locks and visibility checks.
-- **`MvccSnapshot`**: The specific MVCC snapshot for the current transaction, used to determine which tuple versions are visible.
-- **`StorageEngine`**: A pluggable trait that hides TableHeap/B+Tree specifics.
-- **Helper APIs**: See below.

-### ExecutionContext helper APIs

-To keep physical operators tiny, QuillSQL exposes a few battle-tested helpers:

-- `read_visible_tuple(table, rid, meta, tuple)` performs the MVCC visibility check and acquires the correct shared locks for the current isolation level.
-- `prepare_row_for_write` / `apply_update` / `apply_delete` take care of X locks, re-reading the latest version, index maintenance, and undo logging for UPDATE/DELETE.
-- `insert_tuple_with_indexes` inserts into the heap **and** updates every index in one call.
-- `eval_predicate` / `eval_expr` encapsulate expression evaluation (and boolean coercion), so operators never have to fiddle with `ScalarValue`.
-- DDL helpers (`create_table`, `drop_table`, `create_index`, …) proxy the catalog so CREATE/DROP operators stay declarative.

-All of these helpers delegate to the storage engine.
-By default we ship a TableHeap+B+Tree engine, but research exercises can implement their own engine and plug it into the context without modifying operators.

-This design cleanly separates the operator's logic from the transactional context it runs in.
+- **Expression helpers**: `eval_expr` / `eval_predicate` evaluate AST expressions against a tuple without leaking `ScalarValue` plumbing into operators.

+Thanks to the binding abstraction, the operator code only expresses “what” should happen (scan/update/delete) while the binding implements “how” (MVCC chain navigation, undo logging, index maintenance).

 ## 3. Anatomy of Physical Operators